Insights, Tips, and Tales

 Why Are There Silverfish Fall Invaders in My Home in Alabama?

-Silverfish enter homes when outdoor conditions change.
+Silverfish enter homes when outdoor conditions change, joining the lineup of seasonal pests that sneak indoors, which is one reason year-round protection through the cooler season matters.
 Cooler temperatures and higher moisture push these wingless insects indoors.
 Homes in Alabama often have high humidity, warmth, and easy entry points.

 Silverfish prefer damp areas like basements, attics, garages, and laundry rooms.
 Leaks, poor airflow, and high humidity create the right environment.
 Silverfish slip through cracks, gaps, and small openings around doors and foundations.